quozd/awesome-dotnet/README.md

 ## Datetime

 * [NodaTime](https://github.com/nodatime/nodatime) - Noda Time is an alternative date and time API for .NET.
 It helps you to think about your data more clearly, and express operations on that data more precisely. http://nodatime.org/
+* [DateTimeExtensions](https://github.com/kappy/DateTimeExtensions) - Common Date Time operations on the form of extensions to System.DateTime, including holidays and working days calculations on several culture locales.

 ## Decompilation